2020/28 | LEM Working Paper Series | ||||||||||||||||

 ||||||||||||||||

-The possibility to measure the relative contribution of agents and exchanges to
+The possibility to measure the contribution of agents and exchanges to the price

-the price formation process in high-frequency financial markets acquired increasingly
+formation process in financial markets acquired increasing importance in the literature.

-need of increasing the computational complexity which usually arises when working
+problem with no need to increase the computational complexity which usually

-at incredibly short time scales.
-Finally, an empirical application on IBM intraday
+arises when working at incredibly short time scales.
+Finally, an empirical application

 |